 - Slightly less powerful than top-end, full-size percussive massagers

-The Therabody Theragun Mini is a powerful handheld percussive massager that’s a fantastic recovery tool for the price and easy to pack for traveling.
+If you want a massage gun that you can easily travel with, the Therabody Theragun Mini provides a lot of power in a small package.
+It’s a fantastic recovery tool for the price and easy to toss in the car or your luggage for use away from home.
+It measures 6 x 5.3 x 2.25 inches.
 While small, this device has nearly the same power as other full-size percussive massagers.
 Its triangular shape is ergonomic and comfortable to hold for the entirety of your massage session, and it’s surprisingly agile as you maneuver it around to reach different muscle groups.

 Claimed dimensions: 6 x 5.3 x 2.25 inches | Claimed weight: 1 pound | Materials: Not listed